sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 	  		```
 			>
 			> Occasionally, you will want to add events directly to your JavaScript objects.
 To do that,
-			> you need to inherit the `EventEmitter` functionality in you object by calling `events`.
+			> you need to inherit the `EventEmitter` functionality in your object by calling `events`.
 			>
-			> `EventEmitter.call(this)` in you object instantiation.
+			> `EventEmitter.call(this)` in your object instantiation.
 You also need to add
-			> `events.EventEmitter.prototype` to you object prototyping - Prototype Design Pattern.
+			> `events.EventEmitter.prototype` to your object prototyping - Prototype Design Pattern.
 			```
 			function MyObj() {
 			    events.EventEmitter.call(this);
 			}
 			MyObj.prototype.__proto__ = events.EventEmitter.prototype;
 			```
-			> You can then emit events directly form instances of your object, For example:
+			> You can then emit events directly from instances of your object, For example:
 			```
 			var myObj = new MyObj();
 			myObj.emit("someEvent"); // const SOME_EVENT = 'someEvent`;